-The use of these accounts is for school purposes only and will be under the supervision of school staff and administration.
-School staff has the right to enter and monitor students' accounts at will to ensure that they are being used appropriately.
+Hillel Torah requires students to use their accounts appropriately, responsibly, legally, and ethically.
+These accounts are for school purposes only and will be under the supervision of school staff and administration.
+School staff have the right to enter and monitor your accounts at will to ensure they are used appropriately.